spyrosoft/bennettroesch.com/awestruct/thoughts/communication-games.md

 This game is even more fun to play with people you know well - you will find that you learn things you never would have otherwise.

-Go around in a circle and say something that you want.
-"I want ...".
+Go around in a circle and say something that you want: "I want ...".
 You can say anything you like.
-If someone else says something that you would like them to elaborate on, ask them to.
+When someone else says something you can ask them to elaborate.
 I prefer to focus on realistic things, but it is also fun when people want completely unrealistic things.

-This game has some sister games which end up completely differently after a few rounds.
-"What Would You Like?", "What Do You Desire?", "What Do You Believe?", etc.
+This game has some sister games as well that end up completely differently after a few rounds: "What Would You Like?", "What Do You Desire?", etc.

 ## Reflection